Native American culture

 sometimes wore elaborate headbands decorated with flicker feathers, like

-Shasta women wore woven
+Shasta women wore woven basket caps, and

 both genders wore long strands of beaded necklaces.